iondv/framework/docs/en/3_modules_description/account.md

 ## The Personal account module

-**Personal account** (PA) - is used to display various "instrumental" forms, i.e. in the applications, we set up the navigation (or the page-forms themselves), the module reads them and forms the navigation based on them, and the logic for displaying these pages.
+**Personal account** (PA) - is used to display various "instrumental" forms, i.e. in the applications, we set up the navigation (or the page-forms), the module reads these data and forms the navigation and the display of these pages.

 ### Module configuration